 You can register with neuroCare Groningen by means of a BGGZ or SGGZ referral from a general practitioner, company doctor, psychiatrist, medical specialist or specialist geriatrics doctor.
 You can also register without a referral, but the costs of the appointment and the possible subsequent treatment process are entirely at your own expense.
 A BGGZ / SGGZ referral is mandatory if you want to claim (partial) reimbursement from your health insurer.

-During the introductory meeting with the institution, you will be informed about the working method, treatment options, rates / reimbursements and about the waiting times.
+During the intake interview with the institution, you will be informed about the working method, treatment options, rates / reimbursements and about the waiting times.
 At the same time, this contact is used to gain insight into the problem or complaints for which you are seeking help.